Bio-Inspired Modality Fusion for Active Speaker Detection: Methodology

+The {ResNet-50} residual network architecture is one based on the deep residual learning process proposed in the work \cite{He}, which may shortcut the connections between the inputs and outputs of a network's intermediate layers---creating identity mappings.
+This procedure is performed in order to attempt approximation of residual functions in lieu of fitting a more complex mapping, thanks to the ease of learning advantage caused by occasional skipping of layers considered less relevant.
+Through skipping, increasingly deeper models may be created without the inherent accuracy degradation previously observed in \cite{He_2} and still benefiting from improved generalization.
+In addition, the identity mappings also imply a loss similar to that of their shallow non-residual equivalent models.
+For these reasons, residual networks should be capable of achieving the level of generalization necessary for extracting activity/inactivity cues from face images.

+Whilst residual networks may be suitable for the task, these were not originally trained for facial analysis.
+Furthermore, ASD approaches must unavoidably deal with human faces in real world interactions which are obviously unconstrained by pose or expression, besides potentially encompassing several and extremely diversified physical attributes.
+As a means of dealing with these face issues and other common image problems (e.g., varying light/exposure) while still benefiting from the advantages of residual architectures, the {ResNet-50} model trained with {VGGFace2} made available by \cite{Cao} was chosen for our~approach.

+Considering how little to no conclusions pertaining to speech activity may be drawn from solo face images, analyzing the sequential patterns between them becomes a requirement for success.
+Undoubtedly, recurrent neural networks and more specifically LSTMs are highly suitable for approaching that requirement given their demonstrated past success when dealing with the temporal correlation of facial embeddings \cite{Kankanamge,Xu}.
+Thus a wide double-layered LSTM was appended to the trained {ResNet-50} architecture creating the mentioned RN-LSTM.
+This new recurrent section was trained freely by freezing the weights of its preceding {ResNet-50} layers.

-Evidently the embeddings used for the concatenation approach as well as the input auditory + visual stimulus for the novel SCF layer method were obtained using the previously described \textit{VGGVox} and RN-LSTM networks.
-A comprehensive diagram of the overall structure is shown in Fig. \ref{fig:diagram}.
+Evidently the embeddings used for the concatenation approach as well as the input auditory + visual stimulus for the novel SCF layer method were obtained using this RN-LSTM module and the previously described {VGGVox} network.
+A comprehensive diagram of the overall structure is shown in Figure~\ref{fig:diagram}.

-\section{EXPERIMENTS}
+\section{Experiments}

-The experimental portion of our work consisted of two distinct parts: (1) data preparation, given how the condition of the available data was not suitable for proper immediate testing; (2) modality experimentation, where each modality was tested first individually and then fused together.
+The experimental portion of our work consisted of two distinct parts: (1) Data preparation, given how the condition of the available data was not suitable for proper immediate testing; (2) modality experimentation, where each modality was tested first individually and then fused together.
+The ultimate goal of each experiment was to recognize, out of $N$ conversation participants, which $M\leq N$ were actively speaking at any moment.

-\subsection{Data preparation}
+\subsection{Data Preparation}